-This Video Of Noah Centineo Singing Justin Bieber's "Boyfriend" Is All You Need In Life
+This Throwback Video Of Noah Centineo Singing Justin Bieber's "Boyfriend" Is Life-Changing

 If you don't dream of To All The Boys I've Loved Before actor Noah Centineo at least once a week, then I don't know if we can be friends.
 After becoming something of an overnight celebrity from playing TATBILB's lead heartthrob, Peter Kavinsky, the more we found out about Centineo, the harder we fell in love with him.
 And guess what?
 Now there's yet another reason for you to crush on the heartthrob, and it's all because of this video of Noah Centineo singing Justin Bieber's "Boyfriend" from years and years ago.
 The uncovered footage from 2012 features Centineo, actor Jack Griffo, and superhero capes, so you're going to want to stick around here for a while, folks.